simonmichael/hledger_site/src/why.md

 and [hledger and Beancount](beancount.md).

-## What can hledger do for me ?
+## What can hledger do ?

-hledger can provide clarity and insight into your personal or business finances, time logs, or other dated quantitative data, with relatively little effort on your part.
-You need only provide a list of transactions, as a plain text file in a simple human-readable format.
-(Or a CSV file plus some conversion rules.)
-From this hledger can generate a variety of useful reports and interactive views.
+hledger can provide clarity and insight into your personal or business finances, time logs, or other dated quantitative data.
+You provide a list of transactions (plain text or CSV), and hledger generates reports and interactive views.

-There is also a growing ecosystem of complementary tools and apps, and if you are a programmer you can easily build your own integrations.
+### For your goals

-More specifically, it can help you to..
+It can help you to:
 - understand bookkeeping
 - keep your financial records safe, correct, and private
 - untangle accounting messes